lunaflight/courserekt/CONTRIBUTING.md

 The dependencies described in `local-requirements.txt` describe all the dependencies used in the development of the project.

+Python 3.12 is required - Python 3.13 introduces some changes that causes `pandas` installation to fail.

 - This includes:
     - Building the database
     - Linting